gvlos/academic-kickstart/content/talk/verri2022/index.md

 ----------------------------------------------------------------------------------------
 The following is my conversation with Prof. Alessandro Verri.

-*G*: Why did you choose physics at the university?
+**G**: Why did you choose physics at the university?

-*A*: My desire was to study medicine.
+**A**: My desire was to study medicine.
 I very much liked physics as well as mathematics.
 But during high school my idea was to become a doctor.
 Physics classes used to start one month earlier compared to other courses.
 I attended the first lessons, made some friendships, enjoyed it and got through.

-G: How did you live your university years?
+**G**: How did you live your university years?
 Try to find three adjectives to describe them.

-A: Certainly they have been interesting to me.
+**A**: Certainly they have been interesting to me.
 It was the first time in my life when I enjoyed studying.
 Somehow it was also the first moment in which I studied in a proper sense, not with the objective of answering questions or getting a good mark (so that my mum could tell me “Nooo, you didn’t get an 8!” [laughs]).
 Thereby, I studied alone and with much pleasure.
 There have been some topics which I studied and enjoyed a lot.
 My university years have also been passionate.
 However, I still remember that I used to suffer very much at the moment of the exam, which to me was a moment of pain, stress.
 I definitely felt better when I was done.
 G: Then, we can say your university years have been interesting, passionate, with the exceptions of the moments of exam.
 A: Yes, excluding the moments of exam when I used to suffer, in the sense that I couldn’t sleep, I was worried, not calm.
 I would have regretted a failure!
 I pondered them with a lot of meaning.
 Now this makes me smile, but at that time…

-G: How much weight did your study have with respect to your life outside the university?
+**G**: How much weight did your study have with respect to your life outside the university?
-A: [smiles] It was important!
+**A**: [smiles] It was important!
 I prefer not to comment on other things I would have liked to do but didn’t manage to.
 Also because those are the typical things of a person aged twenty [laughs].
 We can say that outside the university I had not the same success.
 On the other hand, I did pretty well in studying.

 G: Now a question of projection on the present.
 If you had to enroll to the university today, would you choose computer science or again physics, or rather another thing?
 A: That’s a weird question I have to admit, because I was back to 18 years old perhaps I wouldn’t know.